vekatze/neut/book/src/some-backstage-notes.md

 # Some Backstage Notes

-## What are the Possible Drawbacks of Neut's Approach?
+## Are There Possible Drawbacks of Neut's Approach?

 The prominent one that comes to my mind is that, when you use a polymorphic ADT, its type arguments must be stored in its values.
 For example, consider something like below: